-International Mother Language Day 2022: 21 st February 2022 is to be celebrated as the international mother language day 2022 of this year.
-Every year February 21 is celebrated as international mother language day 2022 all over the world.
-It is a worldwide annual observance to bring awareness among the people about linguistic and cultural diversities.
+International Mother Language Day 2023: 21st February 2023 is to be celebrated as the international mother language day 2023 of this year.
+Every year February 21 is celebrated as international mother language day 2023 all over the world.
+It is a worldwide annual observance to bring awareness among people about linguistic and cultural diversities.
 It is celebrated to promote multilingualism among people all over the world.
-International mother language day 2022 was announced by UNESCO (United Nations Education and Scientific Culture Organisation) on November 17, 1999.
+International mother language day 2023 was announced by UNESCO (United Nations Education and Scientific Culture Organisation) on November 17, 1999.
 It was formally recognized by the United Nations General Assembly in 2002.
-International mother language day 2022 is an initiative “ to promote preservation and protection of all languages used by the people all over the world”.
-This was adopted on May 16, 2007, by Unites Nations General Assembly and established in 2008.
-The year 2008 was considered as the international mother language year, to “promote unity in diversity and international understanding, through multilingualism and multicultural.
-Bangladesh was the one that started the initiative of international mother language day 2022.
+International mother language day 2023 is an initiative “ to promote preservation and protection of all languages used by the people all over the world”.
+This was adopted on May 16, 2007, by United Nations General Assembly and established in 2008.
+The year 2008 was considered the international mother language year, to “promote unity in diversity and international understanding, through multilingualism and multicultural.
+Bangladesh was the one that started the initiative of international mother language day 2023.

 - This declaration of mother language day came into existence as a tribute to the language movement in Bangladesh.
 When Pakistan was separated in 1947 it has two partitions that are East Pakistan and West Pakistan.

 - The two parts were extremely different from each other in the sense of culture and languages.
-In 1948, the Pakistan government declared Urdu as the national language for both east and west Pakistan.
+In 1948, the Pakistani government declared Urdu as the national language of both east and west Pakistan.
 But the majority of the people in both east and west Pakistan had Bengali or Bangla.

 - The East Pakistan people started a protest as they have Bengali as their mother tongue.
 They demanded Bengali be at least one of the national languages in addition to Urdu.